riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Global Tint

 You can set the default tint colour globally for your view controllers within each storyboard.
-This saves you from having to do what we just did, which is manually set the tint colour of each scene — _although you cannot set a global background colour_.
+This _partially_ saves you from having to do what we just did, which is manually set the tint colour of each scene — _although you cannot set a global background colour_.

 To set a global tint colour for a storyboard, click on the **File Inspector** in the utility area — _it's two icons to the left of the attributes inspector_.
 You can change the global tint now the same was as you did for any individual view controller in the **Global Tint** field.